 Second, the token could have a break-and-retest pattern.
 This occurs when an asset surges above a crucial resistance level and then retests it, indicating a potential continuation.
 In CRO’s case, it may plunge and retest the support at $0.2286, its highest point in December last year, which is ~25% below the current level.

-Third, the Cronos price may plunge due to mean reversion, which occurs after an asset deviates significantly from its moving averages.
+Third, the Cronos price may plunge due to mean reversion, a thing that occurs when an asset deviates significantly from its moving averages.
 In its case, it remains much higher than the 50-day and 100-day moving averages, meaning that it may pull back to align with them.

 Finally, the token may plunge because it has become highly overbought.
 The Relative Strength Index (RSI) has moved to 88, while the Commodity Channel Index jumped to 400.
 It also moved to the extreme overshoot level of the Murrey Math Lines.
 In most cases, a highly overbought asset tends to pull back.